 By April and May, even unheated pools warm up.
 Late spring in the desert is like summer elsewhere, without the humidity, making this the most comfortable and thoroughly enjoyable time of year.

 June is a transition month from spring to summer.
 July, August and September are the warmest in Palm Springs.
 Daytime temperatures almost always reach triple digits.
 But it's important to keep in mind that 105° F (40° C) in the dry desert air doesn't feel as hot as a humidity-laden 90° F (32° C) in Atlanta or New York.
 Mornings are still cool enough for tennis, golf or hiking, and evenings are terrific for outdoor dining and pool parties.
 Late summers occasionally bring evening thunderstorms with dramatic displays of lightning.

 Years ago, people didn't come to the desert in summer.
 That's changed.
 Splash parties have become a millennial favorite at hip hotels, and some luxury hotels have great deals on wellness and spa weekends.
 But things are still quiet enough that you may not need dinner reservations anymore.

-Fall: October and November
+Fall in Palm Springs: October and November

 Bright sunshine, lower temperatures at night, but still warm during the day, fall is a secret season for residents.
 Visitors are not as common, but the weather is beautiful.
 Halloween is still warm enough that you don't freeze in your skimpy costume, and you can even have Thanksgiving dinner al fresco.
 The Greater Palm Springs Pride parade and festival is the first weekend in November, and shorts and t-shirts (or no shirts) still rule.
 Daytime highs range from the 70s to the 90s (21-32° C), while nights can dip into the 50s (10° C), so a change of clothes for evening is advised.